jenkayco/Kay_lab_python_code/README.md

 *Instructions for installing PyNGL & utilizing the vertical cross-section python codes above.
 Also describes the process of pushing/pulling from Github to make changes to a repo.*
 4. output_netcdf_file.ipynb
 *A very simple example of loading in some CESM data and saving one timestep.*
+5. plot_cosp_scam_cam6.ipynb
+*Plots outputs (including COSP2) from the MPACE SCAM case - to be used for Arctic research and for COSP2 development*

 ### To be added eventually...
 1. simple_CESM_spatial_plot_xarray.ipynb